 Global Atmosphere Watch

-One of the core tasks of the GAW programme is the coordination of the activities and data of currently 30 global and more than 400 regional atmospheric research stations to produce data that are relevant to climate change.
+One of the core tasks of the GAW programme is the coordination of the activities and data of currently 32 Global, more than 400 Regional atmospheric monitoring stations, and around 100 Contributing stations operated by contributing networks to produce data that are relevant to air pollution and climate change.

 GAW at Empa